Last updated on October 23rd, 2024 at 10:28 am

 Since the weather is so good this time of the year, Australians like to sit outside in the warm sun while enjoying lunch with their loved ones.

-Spending hours in the kitchen making gingerbread men and other baked goods is a common practice during Christmas and is enjoyed wholeheartedly by the entire family.
+Spending hours in the kitchen making gingerbread men and other baked goods is a common practice during Christmas time and is enjoyed wholeheartedly by the entire family.

-10. Visit a Christmas market
+10. Visit a Christmas Market

 Consider visiting a Christmas market to get into the spirit of Christmas in Australia.
 These open-air festivals typically begin in early December and feature booths selling arts and crafts.
 In addition to getting your Christmas shopping done, you can eat delicious foods and enjoy live performances at the markets.